Shamainb/Ai-Powered_Resume_Parser/README.md

 Free Resume Parser: Test Your Resume for ATS Compatibility

 Worried that applicant tracking system (ATS) software won’t be able to accurately scan your resume?
-Our AI-powered online resume parser instantly scans each section of your resume to confirm its ATS-friendliness.
+My AI-powered online resume parser instantly scans each section of your resume to confirm its ATS-friendliness.

 # 🚀 Features